Tanzania in Pictures: 20 Beautiful Places to Photograph

 15. Lake Tanganyika

 The second-oldest freshwater lake in the world, Tanganyika is biologically unique and home to many rare species.
 Almost 16 percent of Earth's freshwater sits here.
-Palm-fringed, white beaches and colorful marine life make this a stunning tropical destination for both adventurers and lovers of photography.
+Palm-fringed, white beaches and colorful marine life make this one of the best lakes in Africa.
+It's a stunning destination for both adventurers and lovers of photography.